SatyamPanchal1820/Calculator/README.md

 # CALCULATOR
-This is a simple calculator built using HTML,CSS,JS
+This is a simple calculator built using HTML,CSS and JavaScript.